-The purpose of this page is to outline the measures that Relokia (the Vendor) takes to safeguard personal and other consumer data.
+This page aims to outline the measures that Relokia (the Vendor) takes to safeguard personal and other customer data.
 Relokia considers data a primary asset and, as such, must be protected.

 Scope of the Policy